trussworks/trussels-guide/index.md

 The name “Bubble Prince” came about because Mark (our CTO) brought up that we’re not always good at naming things clearly, saying “we definitely shouldn’t call it ‘bubble prince.’”
 And here we are.
 This is an example of a term you can find in the :lock:[Insider Language / Truss Glossary](https://docs.google.com/document/d/1sLtcmu2120Z4vWXuv13A8ZGZ9KEyP6HrgtVsRDcJlkM/edit).

-## Resource: Practice Areas
+## Resource: Departments and Practice Areas
-All our practice areas are represented in the Bubble Prince team.
-Our practices (and their leads) are:
+All our departments and practice areas are represented in the Bubble Prince team.
+Truss has three departments lead by the founders:

+* BizOps (business operations), lead by Jen (COO)
+* Key Practices (the product/service we sell), lead by Mark (CTO)
+* Sales (commercial and government), lead by Everett (CEO)

+Key Practices consists of the following practice areas:

 * Application Engineering, lead by Nick
 * Delivery Management, lead by Kayless